MarkusCDev/CSC380-Encrypted-Chat-App/README.md

 **Step 1:** If you are running on a windows or ios system, please make sure to [download](https://geo.mirror.pkgbuild.com/iso/2023.03.01/archlinux-2023.03.01-x86_64.iso) the harch iso file in order to install linux os on a virtual machine.

-**Step 2:** Follow the instructions on this [link](https://itsfoss.com/install-arch-linux-virtualbox/), it is a step tutorial for installing linux os on a virtual machine using the harch iso file downloaded earlier.
+**Step 2:** Follow the instructions on this [link](https://itsfoss.com/install-arch-linux-virtualbox/), it is a step by step tutorial for installing linux os on a virtual machine using the harch iso file downloaded earlier.

 **_Installation_**